By Nyesha Stone

-Sunday’s event brought a variety ages together into a medium sized room.
+Sunday’s event brought a variety of ages together into a medium sized room.
 Over twenty people sat in a circle listening and asking questions in hopes of becoming a new or better street medic.

 In general, a street medic is simply a good citizen who has basic first aid knowledge.

-When it comes to help, do what they can, but if they’re unconscious do not touch them, said Bietila.
+When it comes to help, do what you can, but if they’re unconscious do not touch them, said Bietila.
 Instead, surround and protect them until the ambulance arrives.
 With her purple boots, black hoodie, floral scarf and coffee mug Bietila fit right in with her audience.
-She said he decided to do the event because “it was a good time to start thinking” and knowing how to be a proper street medic, because they’re needed.
+She said she decided to do the event because “it was a good time to start thinking” and knowing how to be a proper street medic, because they’re needed.

 Bietila said being a street medic is not hard, but there were precautions that needed to be taken.
 Before going to any protest or demonstration, one must get insight on who’s going to be at the event; the more a street medic knows, the more efficient they will be.

 During the session, Bietila she also gave these lifesaving tips.